mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

         // If not existing, return 404

         // validate
-        ///If invalid, return 400 - Bad request
+        // If invalid, return 400 - Bad request

         // Update the course
         // Return the updated course to the client